STUDY JAPANESE ONLINE WITH NATIVES HERE

 During my trip to Japan in 2016 I stayed for free at 5 friends' houses.
 The difference between staying at the house of someone who charges for HomeStay is that they will probably be available for most of their time to give you their attention.
 The families that hosted me worked, but I had good experiences in all of them.

-Homestay in japan - staying with a Japanese family
+Homestay in Japan - staying with a Japanese host family

-The first family that hosted me was Brazilian, the house was huge, breaking the paradigm of small houses in Japan.
+The first family that hosted me was Brazilian, the house was huge breaking the paradigm of small houses in 日本.
 It had 2 floors and I slept in a double bed.
-I stayed in this house for just one day, the family took me to lunch at KFC, shopping at costco and dinner at a Chinese restaurant.
-There was another day I stayed in Hamamatsu at the house of a Brazilian who took me to different places, yakiniku and even onsen.
+In that house I stayed only one day, the family took me to lunch at KFC, shopping at Costco, and dinner at a Chinese restaurant.
+There was another day that I stayed in Hamamatsu at the house of a Brazilian who took me to several places, yakiniku, and even onsen.

 Another 2 families stayed with me for almost a week in Osaka city.
 They took me for a walk around the city, and they provided wonderful experiences.
 During my trip to Japan, staying with a Japanese family was what enriched and made my trip more fun.
 It is much better to be accompanied than to walk around alone.